Mike Yastrzemski: 2019

 The Giants promoted Yastrzemski to the Major Leagues on May 25, 2019, and he made his debut the same day, going 0-for-3 with a run scored in a 10–4 loss to the Arizona Diamondbacks.
 He collected his first career hit, a single, the following day but was thrown out returning to first base and went 3-for-4 with a run scored in the Giants' 6–2 loss.
 Yastrzemski hit his first career home run against his former organization, the Baltimore Orioles, off Andrew Cashner on May 31.
 On August 16, he hit three home runs against the Arizona Diamondbacks at Chase Field, including the game-winning home run in the top of the 11th inning.
 On September 17, he hit his 20th home run, a solo shot to the center field bleachers, in his first game at Fenway Park, where his grandfather played his entire 23-year MLB career.
-The Giants won 7–6.
+The Giants won 7–6 in 15 innings.
+The next game, in front of a Boston Red Sox crowd, Yastrzemski caught the ceremonial first pitch from his grandfather.

 For the 2019 season, Yastrzemski played in 107 games while batting .272/.334/.518 with 21 home runs, 55 RBIs, and 64 runs scored in 371 at bats.
 His 21 home runs tied Kevin Pillar for the most on the team.
 He was the first rookie since Dave Kingman in 1972 to hit more than 20 home runs for the Giants.

-2020
+2020–2021

 On September 9, 2020, he hit his 30th home run in his 151st game.
 Yastrzemski joined Bobby Thomson and Dave Kingman as the only other Giants to hit 30 home runs so quickly in their careers.
 Yastrzemski finished the pandemic-shortened 2020 season batting .297/.400/.568 with 10 home runs and leading the team in RBIs with 35.
 He led the NL in triples (4) and range factor/9 IP as a right fielder (2.38), and was 8th in OPS (.968), 9th in doubles (14), and 10th in OBP (.400).

 Yastrzemski received All-MLB second team honors for his performance during the season.
-He was 8th in voting for NL MVP.
+He was 8th in voting for NL MVP and won the Willie Mac Award for being the Giants' most inspirational player.

-2021

-On June 15, 2021, at Oracle Park, in a 9-8 win over the Arizona Diamondbacks, with the Giants trailing 8-5 in the eighth inning with two outs and having earlier trailed 7-0, Yastrzemski hit his first career grand slam, a go-ahead home run off of Humberto Castellanos into McCovey Cove for a "Splash Hit".
+On June 15, 2021, at Oracle Park, in a 9–8 win over the Arizona Diamondbacks, with the Giants trailing 8–5 in the eighth inning with two outs and having earlier trailed 7–0, Yastrzemski hit his first career grand slam, a go-ahead home run off of Humberto Castellanos into McCovey Cove for a "Splash Hit".

 In the 2021 regular season, Yastrzemski batted .224/.311/.457 with 28 doubles, 25 home runs, and 71 RBIs in 468 at bats.
 He had a 2.26 range factor per 9 innings as a right fielder, leading the National League for the second season in a row.
-His salary was $600,000.

-He was one of three nominees for a National League Gold Glove Award in right field, ultimately losing to Adam Duvall.
+He was one of three nominees for a National League Gold Glove Award in right field, losing to Adam Duvall.